mrd0ll4r/cdc-algorithm-tester/scripts/README.md

 ### Datasets

 First, collect the datasets using the following scripts:
+- `get-vmb.sh` generates the VMB dataset.
+This requires QEMU and is intended to be run on a Debian host.
 - `get-code.sh` downloads the CODE dataset.
 - `get-lnx.sh` downloads the LNX dataset.
 - `get-pdf.sh` downloads the PDF dataset.